Oh, sweet spring, is that you?

 🌨️ Precipitation

-Expect about average precipitation.
-The City of Trees is predicted to experience ordinary rainfall amounts for the season — about 2.5 inches over the season.
+Expect average precipitation.
+The City of Trees is predicted to experience ordinary rainfall amounts for the season (~2.5 inches).

 All about April

-Things are heating up as the average daily high increases to 70°.
-Make sure to pick up some sunscreen too — April’s UV index can range from 3-5 as well, reaching its peak around the middle of the day.
+Things are heating up — this month, the average daily high increases to 70.3°.
+Make sure to pick up some sunscreen, too.
+April’s UV index can reach an average daily maximum of 5, peaking around the middle of the day.

 May-ke it your month

-Temps continue to rise as our daily high averages around 78° — which we think is perfect hiking weather.
-The 52° nightly temps and 6 mph wind speeds also make May nights the beginning of our opening-a-window-right-before-bed season (which is really the best way to sleep).
+Temps continue to rise as our daily high averages around 78.4° — which we think is perfect hiking weather.
+The 52° nightly temps also make May nights the beginning of our opening-a-window-right-before-bed season (which is really the best way to sleep).